maythamfahmi/CryptoNet/README.md

 I need your help, so if you have good knowledge of C# and Cryptography just grab one of the issues and add a pull request.
 The same is valid, if you have idea for improvement or adding new feature.

+### How to contribute:

+[Here](https://www.dataschool.io/how-to-contribute-on-github/) is a link to learn how to contribute if you are not a ware of how to do it.